The Northern Outreach which provided knitted goods to Indigenous communities in the Northwest Territories will be closing as of November 1st.

 - hats, mitts, blankets, baby clothes, hygiene kits, etc. to the Backdoor Mission in Oshawa.
 The Back Door Mission for the Relief of poverty works to help relieve the burdens of poverty and social dislocation within the economically deprived and street population of Oshawa.
 It began as an outreach of Simcoe Street United Church in 1998.
 Currently they serve the needs of about 120 people a day.

-We continue to send boxes of warm items to the Northwest Territories.
+We continued to send boxes of warm items to the Northwest Territories.
 In 2018 they went to communities outside of Yellowknife, some accessible only by plane.
 The communties were: Fort Good Hope, Colville Lake, Delne, Fort Simpson, Gameti, Wekweti, Fort Providence, Behchoko, Ndilo, Dettah, Lutselk’e, Fort Smith, and Hay River.

 Mitten Tree Service